Frequently Asked QuestionsPage address: https://www.mnsu.edu/newstudent/advising/faq.html

 After you've located your advisor's name, go back to the Minnesota State Mankato home page, and enter the name into the search location in the upper-right corner, and click on "search."
 This will connect you to your advisor's contact information - including office location, office phone number, and email address.

 Registration access codes are assigned to undecided students by the New Student & Family Programs Office.
 Access codes REQUIRE that students meet with an advisor in order to register for classes.
-Undecided students who have completed less than 24 credits, OR at least 60 credits are assigned an access code.
-The purpose of an access code is to make sure that undecided students are aware of academic standards, and requirements needed for degree completion.
+Undecided students are assigned access codes to ensure that you're meeting with an advisor and considering your options for possible majors.

 Note: Several majors at Minnesota State Mankato also require access codes.
 Check with your academic advisor if you are unsure whether or not you need an access code to register.